 For now, just be sure to enjoy your favorite items while they last because you never know when they might disappear forever.
 If you don’t believe me, just read this petition shamelessly begging for the return of the Verde Sauce.

-This post was written by Laura Aebi on June 20, 2018 and was updated by Jen Wheeler with additional links, text, and images.
+This post was written by Laura Aebi in 2018 and was updated by Jen Wheeler with additional links, text, and images.